AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 # Data Science Workspace walkthrough

-This document provides a walkthrough for the Data Science Workspace in Adobe Experience Platform.
+This document provides a walkthrough for Adobe Experience Platform Data Science Workspace.
 Specifically we will go over the general workflow a data scientist would go through to solve a problem using machine learning.

 ## Prerequisites